Richer Bayesian Last Layers with Subsampled NTK Features: Methodology

 i.e., $\Phi^p_{\mathbf{x}} \approx \Phi^r_{\mathbf{x}}B^{\top}$, implies that the NTK-GP inference can be carried out using a modified Bayesian linear model in the last-layer feature space.
 Define the approximate kernel $k^B_{\mathbf{x},\mathbf{x}'} := \Phi^r_{\mathbf{x}}B^{\top} B \Phi^{r\top}_{\mathbf{x}'} \in \mathbb{R}^{N\times N'}$.
 Then the approximate posterior predictive covariance is

-This involves inverting a $N\times N$ matrix.
-After applying Woodbury's Lemma, we would still require inverting a $p\times p$ matrix.
+This involves inverting an $N\times N$ matrix.
+After applying Woodbury's Lemma, we would still require inverting an $p\times p$ matrix.
 However, using the special structure of the feature map, we can reduce this to inverting an $r\times r$ matrix: \begin{restatable}{theorem}{woodburynngpthm} Let $B\in \mathbb{R}^{(m+r)\times r}$ have full column rank.
 Define $\phi^{B}(x) := B\phi^{r}(x)$.
 Then

 \end{restatable} The proof is in Appendix \ref{app: proofs woodbury}.

 Moreover, consider the Cholesky decomposition $B^{\top}B = LL^{\top}$ with lower triangular $L\in \mathbb{R}^{r\times r}$.
 Defining the lower-dimensional features